DreSean-Sutton/flexbox-froggy/README.md

-Just a small repo as proof that I'm still practicing on the side.
+Just a small repo as proof that I'm practicing Flexbox.